 “The committee will assess the complaints as well as merits to decide on its release in Pakistan,” said adviser Salman Sufi.

-The Human Rights Commission of Pakistan released a statement Sunday, condemning the government’s withdrawal of certification for “Joyland” as “rabidly transphobic” and a violation of the movie producers’ right to freedom of expression.
+The review comes after the Human Rights Commission of Pakistan released a statement on Sunday, condemning the government’s withdrawal of certification for “Joyland” as “rabidly transphobic” and a violation of the movie producers’ right to freedom of expression.

 “Pakistan’s audiences have the right to decide what they will watch,” the statement said.